Picture Credit: Fangshi Zhu

 My research involves classification and decoding of non-invasive Electroencephalographic (EEG) signals.
 Some of my contributions include the use of EEG to characterize and classify expressive movements with high predictability; exploring the emergence and development of learning in human infants; and the implementation of classical and deep learning techniques for brain dynamics characterization in real-world settings and virtual reality.
 My dissertation topic was on characterizing the human improvisational creative process using mobile brain-body imaging in real-world settings.

-My research is multidisciplinary at its core, bridging neuroscience, engineering, design, and the human creative process in real-world, virtual reality, and augmented reality settings.
-My current research explores biometric-controlled ambient environments.
+My research is multidisciplinary at its core, bridging neuroscience, engineering, and the human creative process in real-world, virtual reality, and augmented reality settings.

 My passion and long-term career goal is to create knowledge and technology that positively affects the lives of millions of people.
 My objective is twofold: 1) To promote quality multidisciplinary education access equality; and 2) To develop technology and a knowledge base that lead to improvements in quality of life, through scientific research.

-Listing of education, employment, publications, research activities, honors, and other accomplishments. cv-2021.
+Listing of education, employment, publications, research activities, honors, and other accomplishments. cv-2022.

 Research resources and social media